 A SHOWCASE OF OUR WONDERFUL CUSTOMER’S CARS

-ALONG WITH A LITTLE BIT OF WHAT THEY THINK ABOUT US.
+ALONG WITH A LITTLE BIT OF WHAT THEY THINK ABOUT MPP.

-We’re not the types to flood the internet with sales pitches about our products, but we understand that people want to have confidence in what they are buying and to know what it’s like to deal with the company they are considering doing business with.
+We’re not the types to flood the internet with sales pitches about our products, but we understand that people want to have confidence in what they are buying and to know what it will be like working with the company they are considering doing business with.

 I’m not going to lie, replacing the other competitors’ lowering springs with MPP’s coilovers was a tough decision – the MPP’s are a premium product.
 But I figured if I’m going to keep the car, why not invest in the best product?
 Honestly, the determining factor for me was that MPP partnered with KW Suspensions – I think most people would agree, that KW Suspensions makes THE BEST coilovers.